web2solutions/voodux/docs/README.md

   <script type="text/javascript" src="voodux/dist/main.min.js"></script>
 ```

-#### Project structure for a hypothetical React or Vue application
+#### React and Vue Project Structure

-This is how a hypotethical project structure looks like.
+This is how a hypotethical React or Vue project structure looks like.
 This example is assuming the fact that your application have 4 pages:

 1. Dashboard
 2. Customers